stefanfoulis/django-beyond-south/README.rst

          "just work" (yet).

 Helps switch from Django 1.6 and South to Django 1.7+ and native django migrations.
-Automates the faking of all migrations to keep a consistent database by maintaining a database of migration mappings.
+Automates the faking of all migrations to keep a consistent database by maintaining south to django migration mappings for well known apps.

 TODO: